robin-norwood/katacoda/organize-terraform-code/step5.md

 Respond `yes`{{execute}} to the prompt, and once again visit the website endpoint in your web browser to verify the website was deployed correctly.

-## Practice
+## Practice: Refactor Prod Configuration

-Now do the same with your prod environment.
+Now refactor your `prod` configuration to use this module.

 The steps to update and apply your production configuration are nearly identical to the ones for your dev environment.